Azure/bicep-types-az/generated/iothub/microsoft.devices/2016-02-03/types.md

 ### Properties
 * **defaultTtlAsIso8601**: string: The default time to live for cloud-to-device messages in the device queue.
 See: https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messaging#cloud-to-device-messages.
 * **feedback**: [FeedbackProperties](#feedbackproperties): The properties of the feedback queue for cloud-to-device messages.
-* **maxDeliveryCount**: int: The max delivery count for cloud-to-device messages in the device queue.
+* **maxDeliveryCount**: int {minValue: 1, maxValue: 100}: The max delivery count for cloud-to-device messages in the device queue.
 See: https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messaging#cloud-to-device-messages.

 ## EventHubConsumerGroupInfoTags
 ### Properties